HORNET-Storage/gitnestr-electron-sdk/README.md

 # Gitnestr Electron SDK

-A powerful SDK for handling Git repositories in Electron applications, enabling seamless transfer of Git repositories from the filesystem to the browser's memory using LightningFS and isomorphic-git.
+A powerful SDK for Electron applications that provides both Git repository management and gitnestr CLI integration, enabling seamless transfer of Git repositories and interaction with the HORNET Storage network.

 ## Features

+### Git Bridge
 - 🔄 Efficient transfer of Git repositories from disk to browser memory
 - 📦 Chunked file transfer to handle large repositories
 - 🌳 Full Git repository structure preservation